 The numbers of common crustaceans captured per month are presented in Fig 7.
-During 2005/6 the normal patterns of seasonal abundance were observed for all species.
-There are clear indications that the numbers of orabs and prawns have increased since the 1980s.
+During 2006/7 the normal patterns of seasonal abundance were observed for all species.
+There are clear indications that the numbers of crabs and prawns have increased since the 1980s.

 Crangon crangon has remained the most abundant animal caught at Hinkley Point, and the population has, until recently, remained remarkably stable, however, in 2002 there was a remarkable explosion in abundance with the capture of more than 30,000 individuals in a single monthly sample.
 From 2003 to the present numbers returned to more typical levels.

-The number of recruits has changed greatly between years, and has been found to be positively correlated with both average water temperature from January to August and river flow rate and negatively correlated with the Winter North Atlantic Oscillation Index (Henderson et al., 2006).
+The number of recruits has changed greatly between years, and has been found to be positively correlated with both average water temperature from January to August and river flow rate, and negatively correlated with the Winter North Atlantic Oscillation Index (Henderson et al., 2006).

-The second most abundant macro-crustacean, the pelagic prawn Pasiphaea sivado, which was exceptionally abundant in 1999, was close to the long-term average abundance in 2005.
-The large edible prawn Palaemon serratus has showing a clear trend of increasing abundance within the estuary (Fig 6).
+The second most abundant macro-crustacean, the pelagic prawn Pasiphaea sivado, which was exceptionally abundant in 1999, was closer to the long-term average abundance in 2006/7, however abundance is higher than in the 1980s.
+The large edible prawn Palaemon serratus has showing a clear trend of increasing abundance within the estuary (Fig 7).
 In the 1998 report it was noted that the highest number of P. serratus in a single sample was found in October 1997 (403 individuals).
 This record was broken by the capture of 700 individuals in September 1998.
 In June 2000 this record was broken again with the capture of 1195 individuals.
 In 2000 the peak abundance was in June whereas in 2001 there were two later peaks in July and September/October.
 In April 2002 some berried females were observed suggesting that the mild conditions are allowing an extended breeding season and possibly enhanced recruitment.
-Abundance remained high in 2005/6 but the period of exponential growth is clearly over.
+Abundance remained high in 2006/7 with a catch of 1245 individuals in October 2006, which is the largest monthly catch ever recorded (see Fig 7).
 This species can now be caught in all months of the year.
+The Pink shrimp, Pandalus montagui, is also showing a trend of increasing numbers, the catch of 2290 individuals in October 2006 was the highest monthly catch since records began (see Fig 7).